-In the past several weeks, our lives have been significantly changed by the outbreak of the Novel Coronavirus (COVID-19).
-To slow the spread of the outbreak and halt widespread illness in the community, schools, churches and gathering places of all sorts have been encouraged to practice social distancing for weeks.
+In the past several months, our lives have been significantly changed by the outbreak of the Novel Coronavirus (COVID-19).
+To slow the spread of the outbreak and halt widespread illness in the community, schools, churches and gathering places of all sorts have been encouraged to practice social distancing.
 We have been monitoring ongoing reports from federal, county and city authorities.
-Due to the extension of Dallas County’s shelter-in-place order, and general guidance from city, county and federal authorities, we will extend the closure of our campus and continue with online ministry activities through July 1.
+Due to the extension of Dallas County’s shelter-in-place order, and general guidance from city, county and federal authorities, we will extend the closure of our campus and continue with online ministry activities until Fall 2020.
 Based on federal guidelines for a phased re-entry to communal activity, we are currently devising a plan on how we might come back together when Dallas County is eligible.

 Stay connected with us during this time!

 Click here to sign up to receive our emails, which include First Thing with FirstChurch – a Monday-Thursday guide including Connection Point videos and Daily Rituals to help you stay connected to God and neighbor.